sbslee/fuc/README.rst

      -h, --help     show this help message and exit -v, --version  show the version number and exit

-For getting help on a specific command (e.g. vfmerge):
+For getting help on a specific command (e.g. vcf_merge):

 .. code-block:: console

-   $ fuc vfmerge -h
+   $ fuc vcf_merge -h

 Below is the list of submodules available in API:

 - **common** : The common submodule is used by other fuc submodules such as pyvcf and pybed.
 It also provides many day-to-day actions used in the field of bioinformatics.
 - **pybam** : The pybam submodule is designed for working with BAM files.
 - **pybed** : The pybed submodule is designed for working with BED files.
 It implements ``pybed.BedFrame`` which stores BED data as ``pandas.DataFrame`` via the `pyranges <https://github.com/biocore-ntnu/pyranges>`_ package to allow fast computation and easy manipulation.
 The submodule strictly adheres to the standard `BED specification <https://genome.ucsc.edu/FAQ/FAQformat.html>`_.
 - **pycov** : The pycov submodule is designed for working with depth of coverage data from BAM files.
-It implements ``pycov.CovFrame`` which stores read depth data as ``pandas.DataFrame`` to allow fast computation and easy manipulation.
+It implements the ``pycov.CovFrame`` class which stores read depth data as ``pandas.DataFrame`` to allow fast computation and easy manipulation.
 - **pyfq** : The pyfq submodule is designed for working with FASTQ files (both zipped and unzipped).
 It implements ``pyfq.FqFrame`` which stores FASTQ data as ``pandas.DataFrame`` to allow fast computation and easy manipulation.
 - **pysnpeff** : The pysnpeff submodule is designed for parsing VCF annotation data from the `SnpEff <https://pcingola.github.io/SnpEff/>`_ program.
 It is designed to be used with ``pyvcf.VcfFrame``.
 - **pyvcf** : The pyvcf submodule is designed for working with Variant Call Format (VCF) files (both zipped and unzipped).
 It implements ``pyvcf.VcfFrame`` which stores VCF data as ``pandas.DataFrame`` to allow fast computation and easy manipulation.
 The submodule strictly adheres to the standard `VCF specification <https://samtools.github.io/hts-specs/VCFv4.3.pdf>`_.